justincbagley/blog/content/post/2018-08-01-installing-gbs2ploidy-and-its-rjags-dependency-in-r-on-centos-linux.md

 ...
 ```

-Now that these up-to-date versions of these important software programs were installed into my Miniconda directory, which for me is ~/miniconda2/, I could set the ```$PKG_CONFIG_PATH``` variable to point to my miniconda2 pkg-config folder:
+Now that these up-to-date versions of these important software programs were installed into my Miniconda directory, which for me is ~/miniconda2/, I could set the ```$PKG_CONFIG_PATH``` variable to point to my Miniconda 2 pkg-config folder:

 ```
 export PKG_CONFIG_PATH="~/miniconda2/lib/pkgconfig"